 the Defending Party shall not be required to make any payment in respect of any claim under this section 16.11 based on a contingent liability until the contingent liability becomes an actual liability and is due and payable.

+If a Shipper (Claiming Party) wishes to make a claim against First Gas where the claim (or any part of it) arises from the act or omission of a Defending Party and First Gas has not made a claim against the Defending Party, the following procedure shall apply:

+the Claiming Party may elect to pursue the claim in the name of First Gas.
+The Claiming Party must notify First Gas of its election.
+First Gas shall provide or procure to be provided such assistance as the Claiming Party may require provided that the Claiming Party first agrees in writing to:

+indemnify First Gas against any liabilities resulting from that claim and/or pursuit of that claim except to the extent that First Gas has directly caused those liabilities; and

+pay any reasonable costs directly incurred by First Gas in providing assistance in pursuing the claim,

+except that First Gas shall not be required to render any assistance to the Claiming Party pursuant to this section 16.12(a) (other than allowing proceedings to be commenced and prosecuted in First Gas’ name) in circumstances where First Gas reasonably believes that its reputation could be impaired by that assistance;

+if the Claiming Party elects to pursue a claim under section 16.12(a) then it may choose its own counsel.
+The costs of counsel will be met by the Claiming Party; and

+First Gas will not take any active steps which could be expected to directly result in the occurrence of an event for which an indemnity is payable under section 16.12(a)(i).

-A Shipper shall not make any claim, demand or commence proceedings directly against another Shipper in relation to that other Shipper’s breach of this Code, its TSA or negligence in relation to any matter pertaining to or dealt with in that agreement.
-Neither a Shipper nor First Gas shall make any claims, demands or commence proceedings against each other in relation to any matter dealt with by this Code or a TSA (including a claim that First Gas or a Shipper has been negligent in relation to any matter pertaining to or dealt with in this Code or that TSA) except in accordance with this Code or that TSA.
+A Shipper shall not make any claim, demand or commence proceedings directly against another Shipper in relation to that other Shipper’s breach of its TSA or negligence in relation to any matter pertaining to or dealt with in that TSA.
+Neither a Shipper nor First Gas shall make any claims, demands or commence proceedings against each other in relation to any matter dealt with by a TSA (including a claim that First Gas or a Shipper has been negligent in relation to any matter pertaining to or dealt with in that TSA) except in accordance with that TSA.
 Nothing shall prevent:

 First Gas from exercising its rights and remedies under any ICA; or